XYZboom/CrossLangFuzzer/README.md

 Otherwise, the runner will run normal testing.
 Currently, we only support `4.0.24`, `4.0.26`, `5.0.0-alpha-11` and `5.0.0-alpha-12`.
-You can add more new versions [here](./runners/groovy-runner/src/main/resources/groovyJars)
+You can add more new versions [here](./runners/groovy-runner/src/main/resources/groovyJars) Once a bug is detected, the output will be shown in `CrossLangFuzzer/runners/groovy-runner/out`

 ## Scala Runner
 ```bash